AudreyGermain/Game-Recommendation-System/README.md

 - Predict the missing values by drawing on the information between similar users and games.

-*Old:*

-Then we decide to use a gradient descent approach to find optimal U and V matrices which retain the actual observations with predict the missing values by drawing on the information between similar users and games.
-I have chosen a learning rate of 0.001 and will run for 200 iterations tracking the RMSE.
-The objective function is the squared error between the actual observed values and the predicted values.
-The U and V matrices are initialised with a random draw from a ~N(0, 0.01) distibution.
-This may take a few minutes to run.

 ```python
 # SVD via gradient descent